📦 Learn all about what 2023 has in store for eco-friendly packaging.

 Some entities will incentivize returning some products in exchange for others.

-One return-able item that is capturing attention in 2022?
+One return-able item that is capturing attention in 2022 and will likely continue to in 2023?
 Black plastics.

 Black plastic gets a bad rep by being a challenging product to recycle.